dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		Note: The first argument can be "XY", "YX", "XZ", "ZX", "YZ", "ZY".
 		This is related to face not to object.
 The object direction will be different.

+### getFaceToCube(iFace, iDepth, iOffset=0):

+##### Description:

+		Create dimensions for simple cube Part::Box object which cover the face with offset.

+		NOTE: The dimensions are for XY panel without rotation.
+So if you want to replace such object later you need correct rotation in base object.

+##### Args:

+		iFace: face object
+		iDepth: size into face direction
+		iOffset: additional offse:
+			* if > 0: the cube will be bigger with the offset from each side
+			* if < 0: the cube will be smaller with the offset from each side
+			* if == 0: the cube will be same size as face

+##### Usage:

+		objThick = 100
+		tenonOffset = - objThick / 4
+		tenonDepth = 2 * objThick
+		[ Length, Width, Height ] = MagicPanels.getFaceToCube(face, tenonDepth, tenonOffset)

+##### Result:

+		return array with the dimensions as face with iOffset and iDepth in order:
+		[ Length, Width, Height ] so it can be directly assigned to XY panel

 # Vertices